psurya1/DAY-2-WORK/README.md

 ---
 # DAY-10-WORK
 ## **mutual exclusion**
-1.mutex
-1.semaphores
+1. mutex
+1. semaphores
 ## **mutex**
-1.futex mutex  --use when there is single lock in a function 1.recursive mutex --use when there is multi lock in a function 1.error chech mutex  --suppose we are using multi locks in a function it will throw error 1.adaptive mutex  --used in multi process system
+1. futex mutex  --use when there is single lock in a function
+1. recursive mutex --use when there is multi lock in a function
+1. error chech mutex  --suppose we are using multi locks in a function it will throw error
+1. adaptive mutex  --used in multi process system
 ## **semaphores**
-1.binary
+1. binary
  -signaling
  -mutex exclusion
-2.counting
+2. counting
 ---
 # DAY-11-WORK
 - counting semaphores used in resource management